shinyay/agentic-inner-loop-workshop/docs/workshop/07_feedback.md

 If failures are due to unclear requirements, update:
 - `docs/spec.md`
 - `docs/plan.md`

+#### Optional: generate copy/pasteable issue drafts from the eval report

+If you want a faster path from “Actions” to “Issues”, use the helper script:

+- `scripts/eval_report_to_issues.py`

+It extracts bullet points under `## 4.
+Actions` and generates Markdown issue skeletons you can copy/paste into GitHub.

+Steps:

+1. Ensure your evaluation report has a `## 4.
+Actions` section with bullet points.
+2. Run the script and write drafts to a Markdown file you can keep in the repo.

+Suggested output locations (pick one convention and stick to it):

+- `reports/eval/issues-from-eval.md` (keeps “findings → tasks” together)
+- `docs/issues-from-eval.md` (keeps drafts near other workshop docs)

+Expected output:

+- A Markdown file containing “Draft 1…N” sections with Problem/DoD/Validation headings, ready to copy/paste into GitHub Issues.

 ### Step 3 — Implement one feedback issue